ocetin00/EC_Case/README.md

-# Request an api and cashing result
+# Request an api and cashing result with MVVM and repository pattern

 ## tools used
  - kotlin-ktx, Hilt, Retrofit, Room,Kotlin Flow,Coroutine mvvm architecture,